bitfinexcom/dazaar/README.md

 #### `buyer.key`

-The buyer public key.
-All buyers have the same public key through out the market instance.
-This is the remote key the seller sees in the validate function
+The buyer static public key.
+A `dazaar` instance uses the same public key for all `.buy` calls.
+This is the remote key the seller sees in the validate function.
+If you want to use multiple different identities you must have multiple `dazaar` instances backed by different storage.

 #### `buyer.seller`